 Both the employer and the employee may contribute into the HSA bank account as long as the employee is enrolled in a qualified high deductible health plan (HDHP).

 Employee Eligibility for HSAs

 Employees must be enrolled in a qualified high deductible health plan (HDHP) in order to make or receive HSA contributions.
-There are several IRS requirements in order for a health plan to be a qualified HDHP:
+There are several key provisions for a health plan to be a qualified HDHP:

-- If enrolled in family coverage, the full family deductible must be met before any expenses are paid by the HDHP, even if only one family member has expenses.
+- If you are enrolled in family coverage, in general, the family deductible must be met before any expenses are eligible for reimbursement, and the family out-of-pocket limit must be met before the plan must pay 100% of eligible expenses, even if only one family member has expenses.

 Tax Advantages of an HSA

 In general, HSA contributions are tax-free as long as the employee was enrolled in a qualified HDHP at the time contributions were made.
 Both employers and employees can make tax-advantaged contributions to an employee’s HSA.

 HSA funds can accumulate interest or investment earnings on a tax-free basis.